dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/keywords_and_identifiers.md

 ### Deduplicating Identifiers

 In some cases, duplicate identifiers can occur, e.g., column names may conflict when unnesting a nested data structure.
-In these cases, DuckDB automatically deduplicates column names by renaming them according to the following rules:
+In these cases, DataMiner automatically deduplicates column names by renaming them according to the following rules:

 * For a column named `⟨name⟩`, the first instance is not renamed.
 * Subsequent instances are renamed to `⟨name⟩_⟨count⟩`, where `⟨count⟩` starts at 1.